 What is Hammertoe?

 Hammertoe is a contracture–or bending–of one or both joints of the second, third, fourth, or fifth (little) toes.
 This abnormal bending can put pressure on the toe when wearing shoes, causing problems to develop.
 Hammer toe usually affects the second toe.
 However, it may also affect the other toes causing them to move into a claw-like position.

-During your consultation for hammertoe in Los Angeles, you should be candid and honest when asked about:
+During your consultation for hammertoe, you should be candid and honest when asked about:

 - 1.the type of shoes you wear

 - 2.the number of toes involved

 - 6.the symptoms you are feeling